otcathatsya/bio-plausible-ml/README.md

 `/pc-reservoir`: contains an (unused) single-module python adaption of (Yonemura & Katori) [[1]](#1).

+`/lif-reservoir`: RC with LIF reservoir generation on MNIST + showcase
 ## References
 <a id="1">[1]</a>
 Y. Yonemura and Y. Katori.